es-tooling/module-replacements/docs/modules/js-yaml.md

 ### `yaml`

 `yaml` is a better JavaScript YAML parser.
-It’s maintained, follows the YAML spec more closely, and has support for more features, such a modifying YAML content.
+It’s maintained, follows the YAML spec more closely, and has support for more features, such as modifying YAML content.

 [Project Page](https://eemeli.org/yaml/)